-3.3 Identifying, charting and managing risk.
+3.3 Identifying, charting and managing risk

 Tell us about any difficulties you have and how you will overcome them.
 List the main risks your project is facing.
 Initially you should refer to the list you provided in Question 5g of your application form.
-Over time these may change.
+Over time these may change and you will need to develop and keep updated a more detailed risk register as the scheme progresses.
 We will follow up on any major difficulties the project is facing.
-Once a problem is resolved please complete and explain how in the Actions section you have mitigated the risk.
+Once a problem is resolved please tick as complete and explain how in the Actions section you have mitigated the risk.

-3.4 Changes to your project timetable and programme
+3.4 Changes to your timetable and programme

-Explain any significant delays to your project's delivery.
-You will also need to tell us how you plan to make up the time so that the project finishes by the Grant Expiry date.
-HLF staff may agree changes to timetable and will amend the Grant Expiry dates of your project accordingly.
+Explain any significant delays to your overall scheme's delivery or to priority third party projects.
+You will also need to tell us how you plan to make up the time so that the scheme finishes by the Grant Expiry Date.
+HLF staff may agree changes to timetable and will amend the Grant Expiry date of your project accordingly.